WongWong1209/Sort_Algorithm_Visualize/README.md

 [Website Link](https://wongwong1209.github.io/Sort_Algorithm_Visualize/)

 > [!WARNING]
 > there are still some bugs, but I am currently lazy...
-I mean busy at other project.
+I mean busy at other projects.

 ## Current Algorithm
 * Bubble Sort